mbianchidev/mbianchidev/note-to-recruiters.md

 4. Cloud Native tech (Monitoring, Observability, Security, CI/CD, etc.)

 ### 🚀 Company Stage
-- Startup/scaleup (Series A+)
+- Startup/scaleup (Series B+)
-- Low bureaucracy
+- Low bureaucracy - so you can even be big tech if you allow me to have little BS in my workday
-- Ability to move fast!
+- Ability to move fast, have ownership and GROW.
+I expect to exceed expectations after less than a year in the company and to be rewarded for it.
+I am a hard worker.

 ### 🌐 Work Style
-- **Full-remote advocate** - work from anywhere
+- **Full-remote** - work from anywhere, time zone flexible up to an extent
-- **Async-first** - so I can work for 3 months from Bali, Indonesia or wherever I want
+- **Async-first** - so I can work for 3 months from Bali, Indonesia or wherever I want and jokes aside, I think that this helps EVERYONE in the company, even if they work on site
 - Note: I will happily swing by the office for social events if I feel like it
-- Company offsites are ok (full expenses covered and possibly not in the weekend as I typically have other plans)
+- Company offsites are fun, I'll come (full expenses covered and possibly not in the weekend as I typically have other plans)

 ### 🌙 Enhanced Moonlight Policy
 Allows me to also: